-Category Year Required credits Liberal Arts Courses First through fourth years 15 or more offered will be decided in meetings held during the first week of each quarter.
+- Up to 2 credits of Sports Courses can be counted toward the required credit total for graduation (these 2 credits are required for acquiring a teaching certificate).
+The types of sports to be offered will be decided in meetings held during the first week of each quarter.
 Those who wish to register for a sports class must be sure to attend.
 Registration must be done after the selection process is over.
-Details regarding the costs of transportation and accommodations for sports classes held off campus in the summer and winter quarters will be announced or posted by the class instructor.
+Details regarding the costs of transportation and accommodations for sports classes held off campus in the summer and winter quarters will be announced or posted by the class instructor. - World Language Courses can be taken from your second year.
+There are other courses that can only be taken in certain years.
+Always confirm with the class instructor when taking such classes.